atakanbodur/LogFiltering-MongoDB-Vert.x/README.md

       getJsonObjects(query, consumer);
     }
 ## Create a Generic Service
-This service will use a `GenericHandler.java` like all other services to communicate between the repository and the user.
+This service will use a `GenericHandler.java` class, like all other services, to communicate between the repository and the user.
 The methods will get an `RoutingContext` and it should have the relevant field on its route.
 Here is an example url: http://localhost:8080/api/logs/company/xxxx.
 In order to get it from the repository, we call `logObjectRepository.readByCompany(rc.pathParam("company"), (res, jsonArray) -> {...}` and the method will send the result through `rc.response().end(jsonArray.encodePrettily())`

-The `GenericService.java` also has other methods that I use to create either queries or to implement logic for me to help create queries.
+The `GenericService.java` also has other methods that I use to create either queries or to implement a certain logic for me to help create queries.

  - `createQueryFromDateRange()`
  - `countDistinctFields()`
  - `createFacetQuery()`

  ### Creating Query to Get Logs From a Date Range
- This one was a tricky subject to overcome; I use `com.mongodb.BasicDBObjectBuilder` to create No-SQL queries to achieve my goal.
-First I get a `JsonObject` that has keys `startDate` and an `endDate` in `createQueryFromDateRange()`.
-Then I create two `DateFormat`'s: a `new SimpleDateFormat()` to convert `String date` to a `Date` object and an other one to convert the dates into a date format that the Mongo will understand(a.k.a. `ISODate`).
+ This one was a tricky subject to overcome; I've used `com.mongodb.BasicDBObjectBuilder` to create No-SQL queries to achieve my goal.
+First I get a `JsonObject` that has keys `startDate` and an `endDate` in `createQueryFromDateRange()`, then I create two `DateFormat`'s: a `new SimpleDateFormat()` to convert `String date` to a `Date` object and an other one to convert the dates into a date format that the Mongo will understand(a.k.a. `ISODate`).

     SimpleDateFormat simpleDateFormat = new SimpleDateFormat("yyyy-MM-dd");
     Date startDate = simpleDateFormat.parse(query_.getString("startDate"));